georgeWasfy/AmbiParse/README.md

 |[seq](#seq)|takes any number of parsers and parses the sequence of the provided parsers in order
 |[optional](#optional)|takes a parser and tries to parse using this parser, it succeeds if it is able to parse or not
 |[apply](#apply)|takes a parser and a function and applies the function to the parser result
+|[lazy](#apply)|takes a function which returns a parser, used for delaying execution for a parser, used to support left recursive grammars

 ## Basic Usage